HOME OF THE $40 BRAZILIAN

 5- The traditional sugaring technique using the paste is removed in the same direction hair grows, putting less strain on the skin and causing less trauma and pain.
 Wax is applied in the direction the hair grows, but removed against the grain of hair growth, causing more strain, pain, and trauma to your skin.

-Let's not forget that sugar paste is 100% natural, sustainable and biodegradable!
+Let's not forget that our Sugarpaste is 100% Natural, Sustainable and Biodegradable!

-Cleanse the areas that are to be sugared thoroughly.
+Cleanse the areas that are to be sugared thoroughly and wear loose, comfortable clothes to your appointment.